connornishijima/Pixie/README.md

 # Pixie for Arduino

-Pixies are 5x7 microdot LED matrices great for showing... just about anything you can throw at them!
+Pixies are chainable 5x7 microdot LED matrices great for showing... just about anything you can throw at them!

 - Dual 5x7 LED matrices
 - 2.7V to 5.5V supply